Neobyzantine Octoechos: Melopœia of new exegeseis types

 The detailed transcription of the thesis of the melos and its various methods within the medium of the New Method redefined the genres according to parameters like tempo, rhythm, and the melodic treatment of text (between syllabic and highly melismatic).
 Only later, since the end of the 19th century, treatises were published in Greek by Kosmas, Metropolit of Madytos (1897, vol. 1, pp. 42-69), and in Bulgarian by Peter Sarafov (1912, pp. 90-119).
-Both editions contained an introduction to teach systematically the formulas of each echos according to its troparic, heirmologic, sticheraric and papadic melos (usually a catalogue of the exposition and the different cadence formulas used in each melos).
+Both editions contained an introduction to systematically teach the formulas of each echos according to its troparic, heirmologic, sticheraric and papadic melos (usually a catalogue of the exposition and the different cadence formulas used in each melos).

-The redefinition of each chant genre with an own melos and an own tempo was part of the process, which preceded its first distribution as printed chant books.
-Parallel to the work of the teachers at the "New Music School of the Patriarchate" which started about the middle of the 18th century, there was a later political process in which the Ottoman Empire was split into several independent nations (between the late 19th and the early 20th century).
-These nations were declared by a kind of national church, which defined itself as an own Patriarchate which was independent (avtokephalos), in front of the former Patriarchate of Constantinople.
-For each of this nations the tradition of Orthodox chant had to be redefined and the introduction of printed editions was an important part of it.

-But already the definition of four chant genres had to face characteristic conflicts, and they will be described exemplarily by means of the heirmologion and of the sticherarion.
+The redefinition of each chant genre with an own melos and tempo was part of the process, which preceded its first distribution as printed chant books.
+Parallel to the work of the teachers at the "New Music School of the Patriarchate", which started about the middle of the 18th century, there was a later political process in which the Ottoman Empire was split into several independent nations (between the late 19th and the early 20th century).
+These nations were declared by a kind of national church, which defined itself as its own Patriarchate that was independent (avtokephalos), in front of the former Patriarchate of Constantinople.
+For each of the nations, the tradition of Orthodox chant had to be redefined, and the introduction of printed editions was an important part of it.
+But already the definition of the four chant genres had to face characteristic conflicts, and they will be described exemplarily by means of the heirmologion and of the sticherarion.